rothgar/awesome-tuis/README.md

 <details open><summary><h2>Miscellaneous</h2></summary>

 - [adbtuifm](https://github.com/darkhz/adbtuifm) A TUI file manager for Android, based on the Android Debug Bridge(ADB).
-- [adguardian](https://github.com/lissy93/AdGuardian-Term) A TUI dashboard for monitoring real-time traffic from an AdGuard Home instance.
 - [arttime](https://github.com/reportaman/arttime) An app that brings beauty of text-art together with functionality of clock, timer, and pattern-based time manager.
 - [asciiMol](https://github.com/dewberryants/asciiMol) Curses based ASCII molecule viewer for linux terminals.
 - [bluetuith](https://github.com/darkhz/bluetuith) A TUI-based bluetooth connection manager, which can interact with bluetooth adapters and devices.